Ottoman Egypt: War with the Sultan (1831–1841)

 Muhammad Ali now ruled over a virtually independent empire, subject only to a moderate tribute, stretching from the Sudan to the Taurus Mountains.
 However the unsound foundations of his authority were not long in revealing themselves.
-Scarcely a year from the signing of the Convention of Kutaya the application by Ibrahim of Egyptian methods of government, notably of the monopolies and conscription, had driven Syrian Druze and Sunni Arabs, who had welcomed him as a deliverer, into revolt.
-The unrest was suppressed by Muhammad Ali in person, and the Syrians were terrorized, but their discontent encouraged the Sultan Mahmud to hope for revenge, and a renewal of the conflict was only staved off by the anxious efforts of the European powers.
+Scarcely a year from the signing of the Convention of Kütahya the application by Ibrahim of Egyptian methods of government, notably of the monopolies and conscription, had driven Syrian Druze and Sunni Arabs, who had welcomed him as a deliverer, into revolt.
+The unrest was suppressed by Muhammad Ali in person, and the Syrians were terrorized, but their discontent encouraged Sultan Mahmud to hope for revenge, and a renewal of the conflict was only staved off by the anxious efforts of the European powers.

 In the spring of 1839 the sultan ordered his army, concentrated under Reshid in the border district of Bir on the Euphrates, to advance over the Syrian frontier.
 Ibrahim, seeing his flank menaced, attacked it at Nezib on 24 June.
 Once more, however, the Ottomans were utterly routed.
 Six days later, before the news reached Constantinople, Mahmud died.

 Now, with the defeat of the Ottomans and the conquest of Syria, Muhammad Ali had reached the height of his power, controlling Egypt, the Sudan, and Syria.
 He saw the Ottoman armies collapse or fall into disorganization after their defeat in Syria, and it looked like the Middle East and Anatolia were his for the taking.

 With the Ottoman Empire at the feet of Muhammad Ali, the European powers were greatly alarmed and now put into action a plan that had been prepared to meet a contingency which had been long foreseen.
 Their intervention during the Oriental Crisis of 1840 was prompt, and they made short work of Muhammad Ali's army.
-But the Western Powers had no intention of removing Ali and the block he placed on Ottoman Power.
+But the Western Powers had no intention of removing Ali and the block he placed on Ottoman power.
 Thus, though the peace treaty was harsh, it left the Muhammad Ali dynasty in power.